Go back to Resources

 1. Terminal.io

-Terminal.io is a smart technology-powered talent-sourcing company offering full remote hiring services globally.
-In addition to Latin America, the platform sources developers of various skill levels from Canada, Spain, and Eastern Europe, the latter being another fast-emerging developer talent hot region.
+Terminal.io is a smart technology-powered talent-sourcing company offering fully remote hiring services globally.
 Terminal is a favorite among tech talent-reliant companies, from major tech companies like Google to startups like Nextdoor, Him & Hers, and Transfix.

 Triplebyte vs Terminal.io

-• Terminal.io has very flexible hiring options.
-You can hire freelancers on its platform on a short-term basis.
-You can also employ full-time developers, upgrade part-time developer contracts to full-time through their contract-to-hire option, or take advantage of its remote team augmentation service.
-By comparison, Triplebyte only allows one-off and full-time job engagements.
+• Unlike Triplebyte, Terminal’s hiring options are highly flexible.
+You can hire freelancers on the platform on a part-time or short-term basis.
+You can also employ full-time developers, upgrade part-time developer contracts to full-time, or take advantage of its remote team augmentation service.

 • While the talent-sourcing platform mainly recruits and hires mid- to elite-level tech talent, it is still an excellent service for hiring entry-level talent.

 • Hiring on Terminal is up to 40% faster than traditional hiring and, depending on your selected arrangement, twice as fast as Triplebyte.
-For part-time and short-term contracts, you can get assigned a new developer within 7 to 14 days.
-Full-time hires and custom sourcing arrangements may take longer.
+Contractors can typically begin in as few as 14 days.

-• Terminal offers a full-process service, covering everything from talent sourcing and vetting to matching, interviewing, and onboarding, thereby taking all the stress involved in hiring onto itself and off your hands.
+• Terminal offers a full-process service, covering everything from talent sourcing and vetting to matching, interviewing, and onboarding, taking all the stress involved in hiring off your plate.

 Want to see Terminal’s developer talent instantly?
 View vetted engineers for free now